 Have you ever thought of living in Mexico as an expat?
 Is it safe to live in Mexico?

 In this Expat Interview, Natalie shares about her expat life in Mexico.
-She provides tips on the cost of living in Mexico, the procedure of moving to Mexico, and all the related matters that you should concern before living in Mexico.
+She provides tips on the cost of living in Mexico, the procedure of moving to Mexico, and all the related matters you should consider before living in Mexico.

-Mexico is a diverse country that is more than just pristine beaches and wild spring break parties.
+Mexico is a diverse country with more than just pristine beaches and wild spring break parties.

 It’s also more than tequila and guacamole.
 Mexico boasts Mayan Ruins, incredible architecture, mouth-watering food that differs from region to region, and different climates.

 There are jaguars in the jungles, Las Siete Luminarias craters in Guanajuato, and thousands of cenotes in the Yucatan Peninsula.